- 7 Beneficial and Attractive Bee Balm Companion Plants For You - January 18, 2024

 There are two primary Chinese spinach varieties: one with plain, green leaves and one with pink or purple highlights along the leaf veins.
 The ‘variegated’ varieties have a more intense flavor, with a noticeable sweetness than regular spinach.

 Chinese spinach is an everyday staple in Asian markets and grocery stores, but we recommend planting your own for a constant, fresh supply of these tasty greens.
+It is different from the Egyptian Spinach and the Longevity Spinach.

 Let’s take a look at the basics.